-4.9.6 Other Competing and Unwanted Vegetation
+4.9.7 Other Competing and Unwanted Vegetation

 There are no issues with brush competition for this project.
-Fuels treatments in thinning projects are exempt from the requirements of the Record of Decision and Mediated Agreement (MA) for the "Managing Competing and Unwanted Vegetation" Final Environmental Impact Statement (FEIS) (USDA 1998a).
-Slash treatments associated with road construction is included.
-However the slash, woody debris and root wads that result from the temporary road construction associated with this project would be temporarily set aside and used to block the road when logging is completed.
-There would be no burning of this material.
+Fuels treatments in thinning projects are exempt from the requirements of the Record of Decision and Mediated Agreement (MA) for the "Managing Competing and Unwanted Vegetation" Final Environmental Impact Statement (FEIS).
+Solenoid